Slow Cooker Refried Beans (Vegan + Easy)

 Making homemade refried beans in a slow cooker only requires a few simple steps:

 - Add ingredients to the slow cooker.
-Place the beans in the bowl of the slow cooker, add the onions, garlic, cumin, chili powder, jalapeno, bay leaves, salt, pepper and liquids.
+Place the beans in the bowl of the slow cooker, and add the onions, garlic, cumin, chili powder, jalapeno, bay leaves, salt, pepper, and liquids.

 - Slow cook the beans.
 Set the slow cooker on HIGH for 8 – 10 hours.

 - Drain the beans.
-Let the beans cool a few minutes and drain the liquids, reserving up to 2 cups.
+Let the beans cool for a few minutes.
+Remove the bay leaves and drain the liquids, reserving up to 2 cups.

 - Mash or Puree the beans.
 Using a potato masher or immersion blender, mash or puree the beans to desired consistency.
 Add as much of the reserved liquids you need to thin.
 Alternately, you may like the beans left un-mashed for a ranchero or charro style.

 - Taste for flavor.
 Taste for flavor, adding more salt and pepper to taste.